 There’s not that many signs indicating when you’re entering the off-leash area, so it’s a good idea to check out the map on the council website.
 Alternatively, search for “Doggy Beach” on Google Maps which will lead you to the popular dog swimming beach on the northern side of the spit, although I found the beach larger on the southern side when I visited.

-Check out my full guide to the dog-friendly Sunshine Coast
+Check out my full guide to the dog-friendly beaches on the Sunshine Coast

 7. Urangan Foreshore, Hervey Bay